pawan8893/Swiggy-Clone/README.md

 ## 🌟 Swiggy Food Delivery Application Clone
 - A simple Food Delivery Application built with React.js that displays meals from an API, with features like filtering, sorting, pagination, and a detailed meal modal.

-* 📋 Table of Contents
+# 📋 Table of Contents
 + 🔥 Features
 + 📂 Project Structure
 + ⚙️ Setup
 + 🛠️ Usage
 + 🧩 Components
 + 🌐 API Used

-+ 🚀 Future Enhancements
-+ 🔥 Features
+# 🔥 Features
 + ✔️ Displays a list of meals fetched from TheMealDB API.
 + ✔️ Filters meals by region or area.
 + ✔️ Sorts meals alphabetically (ascending or descending).